healthbadge/episimmer/Scripts/generate_examples/ReadMe.md

-# Utility files
+# Utility Files For Generating Examples
-Python commands with flags and working examples.

 ## 1. agents.py
+Creates a *agent_file.txt/csv* file for the user with input specifications.

 -n *no_of_agents*<br>
 Example : creates a new file *filename* with 10 agents.<br>